GuanceCloud/guance-docs/docs/en/billing/commercial-aliyun.md

 ### Bind Guance Workspace

-If you already have a Guance account, you can click **Exist enterprise account, bind it** and prompt **How to quickly bind Alibaba Cloud account for settlement**.
+If you already have a Guance account, you can click **Exist Billing Center account, bind it** and prompt **How to quickly bind Alibaba Cloud account for settlement**.

 ![](img/12.aliyun_4.png)

 Click OK to start binding the Guance workspace.
-Before binding the workspace, you need to bind the enterprise account of Guance.
+Before binding the workspace, you need to bind the Billing Center account of Guance.

-#### Bind Guance Enterprise Account
+#### Bind Guance Billing Center account

-##### Exist Enterprise Account
+##### Exist Billing Center account

-If you already have a Guance enterprise account, enter the user name of the Guance enterprise account and bind it through email verification.
+If you already have a Guance Billing Center account, enter the user name of the Guance Billing Center account and bind it through email verification.

 ![](img/1-aliyun-commercial.png)

-##### No Enterprise Account Yet
+##### No Billing Center account Yet

-If you don't have a Guance enterprise account yet, you can click **Register** to register a new Guance enterprise account.
+If you don't have a Guance Billing Center account yet, you can click **Register** to register a new Guance Billing Center account.

 ![](img/12.aliyun_6.png)